 GeneCards Summary for CTSF Gene

 CTSF (Cathepsin F) is a Protein Coding gene.
-Diseases associated with CTSF include ceroid lipofuscinosis, neuronal, 13, kufs type and adult neuronal ceroid lipofuscinosis.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Lysosome.
-GO annotations related to this gene include cysteine-type endopeptidase activity.
+Diseases associated with CTSF include Ceroid Lipofuscinosis, Neuronal, 13 and Adult Neuronal Ceroid Lipofuscinosis.
+Among its related pathways are Apoptosis Modulation and Signaling and Lysosome.
+Gene Ontology (GO) annotations related to this gene include cysteine-type endopeptidase activity and cysteine-type peptidase activity.
 An important paralog of this gene is CTSW.

 UniProtKB/Swiss-Prot Summary for CTSF Gene

 Thiol protease which is believed to participate in intracellular degradation and turnover of proteins.
 Has also been implicated in tumor invasion and metastasis.